FMIA Week 10: Playoffs For Steelers? It’s a Whole New World in Pittsburgh

 The 2019 Pittsburgh Steelers are why, in the NFL, it’s never over till it’s over.
 A month ago today, they were in final prep mode for a game in California against the Chargers.
 They were 1-4, floundering without the injured Ben Roethlisberger and the departed Le’Veon Bell and Antonio Brown.
 Their starting quarterback, Devlin Hodges, the 2018 Alabama state duck-calling champion, would be making his first NFL appearance.

 They’re 4-0 since, of course.
-They beat the NFC’s 2018 Super Bowl representative Sunday.
+They just beat the NFC’s 2018 Super Bowl representative.

-Roethlisberger, on IR with an elbow injury, is trying to make himself useful on the sidelines during games.
+Roethlisberger, on IR with an elbow injury, is trying to make himself useful on the sidelines.
 Bell is averaging 3.1 yards per carry, a lost (but rich) sheep in New Jersey with the Jets.
-Brown, a serial miscreant, is probably out for the season after being accused of sexual assault and charged with it by a Florida woman.
+Brown, a serial miscreant, is probably out for the season after being accused of sexual assault by a Florida woman and later charged with it.

 But the Steelers, they go on like metronomes.
 They even trade now; did you hear?
 They added a long-term and desperately needed middle linebacker in the draft, and Troy Polamalu 2.0 in a rich deal in September.
 Devin Bush and Minkah Fitzpatrick have re-made their defense.
 “Our defense is playing like the ’85 Bears,” quarterback Mason Rudolph told me Sunday night.
 Or maybe the ’76 Steelers.